Neoyx/Wildfire-Detection/README.md

 ### Burnt area detection

 #### Why pure thresholding detection does not work
 Like in our fire detection we first tried using different tresholds to detect the burnt areas of the image.
-Normally band B08a would be really good for this since it provides high values for a healthy vegetation and low values if the opposite is true.
-However since all used images in this repository also include a fire, the smoke of these fires messes with the values of B08a since it cannot penetrate the smoke to provide useful information.
-Besides bands B12 and B11 have a hard time differentiating the burnt vegetation from healthy one, at least in the images we worked with.
+Normally band B08a would be ideal for this since it provides high values for a healthy vegetation and low values for damaged or burnt vegetation.
+However, since all used images in this repository also include active fires, the smoke interferes with the values of B08a since it cannot penetrate the smoke to provide useful information.
+Besides bands B12 and B11 have a hard time differentiating the burnt vegetation from healthy areas, at least in the images we analyzed.

 #### Edge detection
 While analysing the infrared (B12, B11, B08a) images, we noticed a clear destinction of the burnt and healthy areas.
 To identify the burnt region more precisely, we decided to apply edge detection techniques.